-The membership or hookup fee is currently $350.
+Please contact our office for current membership or hookup fee.
 In addition to the hookup fee, all new users are required to pay the cost of any distribution and service line necessary to bring water service to the residence.
-Cass Rural Water District furnishes the meter package which consists of the meter, pressure reducing valve, check valve, pressure guage, and associated fittings. [ BACK TO TOP ]
+Cass Rural Water District furnishes the meter package which consists of the meter, pressure reducing valve, check valve, pressure gauge, and associated fittings. [ BACK TO TOP ]

 4. What is the source of the water and how is it treated?